The Spunky Curl Logo

 Farewell

-Brad and I shook hands with Chino and Willy while thanking them for an amazing adventure.
-Their hard work, attention to safety, and positive reinforcement helped to make the hike a success for all involved.
+Upon arrival at the OX Expeditions headquarters in Antigua, we unloaded our trash and returned our borrowed gear.
+A few of us swapped contact information, pictures, and video clips.
+The awesome attitudes, chill vibes, and laid-back personalities really enhanced the experience.
+Brad and I shook hands with Chino and Willy while thanking them for the amazing adventure.
+Their hard work, attention to safety, and positive reinforcement made the hike a success for all involved.
 These men are rockstars!

-After a relaxing hot shower I climbed into bed with every intention of moving as little as possible.
-To celebrate our achievement, Brad and I ordered a pizza and snuggled with our roommate cat Yala.
-The next day we pampered ourselves with a couples massage at a luxurious spa.
+After a relaxing hot shower, I climbed into bed with every intention of moving as little as possible.
+To celebrate our achievement, Brad and I ordered a large pizza and snuggled with our cat roommate, Yala.
+The next day, we pampered ourselves with a couples massage at a luxurious spa.

 Final Thoughts

-Although we didn't get altitude sickness, Brad experienced a headache after completing the Double Whammy.
+Although we didn't get altitude sickness, Brad suffered a headache after completing the Double Whammy.
 One hiker opted to skip the summit trek to Acatenango Volcano while another had to turn back due to exhaustion.
-Pay attention to your limits to avoid an accident.
+Pay attention to your limits to avoid a serious accident.

-In my opinion, the night hike to Fuego Volcano was the hardest and best part of the two-day journey.
+Brad and I thought the night trek to Fuego Volcano was the toughest and greatest part of the two-day journey.
 Chino later told us our group was the only one to see eruptions that evening.
-Unfortunately the other groups didn't have any visibility due to the weather.
-Luck was on our side, but keep in mind there are no guarantees.
+Unfortunately, the other groups didn't have any visibility due to the inclement weather.
+A perfect view requires a bit of luck and is never promised.